arrow drop search cross

 Our workshops support a broad and balanced curriculum and enhance student’s cultural capital.
 They link directly with the national curriculum and develop visual literacy and critical thinking.

-“The workshop has also inspired our art staff to consider how we can incorporate different activities in our KS3 curriculum and beyond.”
+“The workshop has inspired us to consider how we can incorporate different activities in our KS3 curriculum and beyond.”
 Head of Art, The Ruth Gorse Academy

 Useful Information